kenmcgowan/paylocity/README.md

 npm install
 ```

 From there, you can use the `npm test` command to run tests.
+Note that `npm test` doesn't exit automatically.
+You can exit the test runner by hitting CTRL+C.

+Also, the first two dashes with no subsequent argument are intentional; they're required to forward command line arguments to the test runner (jest).

 ```
-npm test
+npm test -- --watchAll
 ```

 ## Running the app